henderea/MacShellScripts/README.md

    * **displays:** the k-means for the clusters, using the provided k
    * **requires:** Ruby, `lib/maputil.rb`, and `lib/kmeans.rb`
    * **note:** you may need to change the path on the first line of the file to point to your installation of Ruby, but hopefully it will work properly as-is
-* `mvn2`: a Ruby script that runs a maven build, including (or not including) tests, and only outputs the lines that come after a compile failure, build success, or test result start line
+* `mvn2`: a Ruby script that runs a maven build, including (or not including) tests, and only outputs the lines that come after a compile failure, build success, test result, or reactor summary start line
    * **optional parameters:**
       * `-t` or `--timer` to display a timer while the build is in progress (default is display nothing)
       * `-s` or `--skip-tests` to skip tests (default is running tests)
       * `-n` or `--no-sticky` to make the growl notification non-sticky (default is sticky)
-      * `-a` or `--display-all` to display all output (default is to only display the output after a compile failure, build success, or test result start line)
+      * `-a` or `--display-all` to display all output (default is to only display the output after a compile failure, build success, test result, or reactor summary start line)
       * `-k` or `--track-average` to update the average (stored in `avg.txt`) and also display a progress bar while the build is in progress (default is not to do track average or display progress bar)
       * `-u` or `--track-full-average` to update the average list (stored in `avg-skip.txt` or `avg-test.txt`) and also display a progress bar while the build is in progress (default is to not do track average or display progress bar) (including this option will cause the progress bar to use the average calculated from the average list if available, but if `-k` or `--track-average` is specified, `avg.txt` will still be updated)
       * `-c` or `--colored` to display some colors in the timer/progress message